Free Typing Practice

 Keyboarding practice is fun when you know some easy typing tricks.

-You do not really need a typing program or speed tests if you have a real reason to want to type.
+You do not really need a typing program or speed tests if you have a real reason to want to type or Swype.
 Simply get to it.
-If you have a good finger position, you'll be able to improve your typing speed over time.
+If you use good finger position, you'll be able to improve your typing or Swyping speed over time.

 2014 Note: So far, the only place that we have Swype in our house is on our Android phones; but it makes sense that if the industry is going to go this way, we'd better check what is being used in schools and the workplace.

-Swyping on our Android phone is as good or better than typing for hitting the right keys on the keyboard.
+Swyping on our Android phone is as good or better than typing for hitting the right keys on the keyboard because it takes fewer taps and is like cursive for the keyboard.

-I think that it is still good to teach kids typing practice, but Swyping might be a whole lot faster.
+I think that it is still good to teach kids to type while giving them at least a semester's worth of typing practice, but Swyping might be a whole lot faster in real life.
 It's sure a world better for speed than hunt and peck.

 It's not absolutely necessary that your children learn to type using a program; but it is nice to use a system that will teach them all the keys and what they do.

-We have four children who have used the program Mavis Beacon Teaches Typing (buy at Amazon) which has a program that starts with finger placement and adds practice typing skills of each of the newly introduced keys as typing improves.
+We used to use Mavis Beacon Teaches Typing which had a program that started with finger placement and adds practice typing skills of each of the newly introduced keys as typing improves.

 Kudos!
 It's nice to have the immediate feedback along with the scores.
 Also, it includes many typing games for kids.

-I know homeschools that accept Mavis Beacon in their high school business courses, and simply offer a syllabus in the form of a chart to record times and scores to put on transcripts.
+I know homeschools that accept Typing Instructor Platinum 2 in their high school business courses, and simply offer a syllabus in the form of a chart to record times and scores to put on transcripts.
 If you're homeschooling, this is a great self directed course.

-The games encourage accuracy and speed.
-Some of our children did not like the feature that some of the games can't be skipped.
-Just like I did they tense up when they're being timed; but they have all learned to use the keyboard with a minimum of parent/teacher effort using this program.
+The games encourage accuracy and increased WPM (Words Per Minute) speed.
+Our children have all learned to use the keyboard with a minimum of parent/teacher effort using this program.
 Of course, this is the feature that I like best.

-Several users can use Mavis Beacon's programs while keeping track of their new practice typing skills.
+• Several users can keep track of their own typing skills.

-Keyboarding practice is easy with Mavis Beacon since there are incremental steps in the practice and in the typing games and even a practice typing test for each level.
-There are simulations for practice typing online, skills to learn for using Microsoft Office Word and more.
+Keyboarding practice is easy when there are incremental steps in the practice and in the typing games and even a practice typing test for each level.
+There are simulations for practice typing online, skills to learn for word processing and more.

-A fabulous feature with Mavis Beacon Platinum (Amazon) is the ability to Import Your Own Text if you have Microsoft Word 2007 or higher.
+A fabulous feature is the ability to Import Your Own Text.
 As a homeschooler this is my favorite feature.

-I still think that "The quick brown fox jumps over the lazy dog." is awesome for free typing practice, so after your children learn the basics and you can upload The Quick Browm Fox, copy the phrase and paste it in a handy place.
+I still think that "The quick brown fox jumps over the lazy dog." is awesome for free typing practice; so, after your children learn the basics upload The Quick Brown Fox, copy the phrase and paste it in a handy place for free typing practice.
+If you would like a program, I think that Typing Instructor Platinum 2 could be very helpful.

 Mary Fifer, BSBA is webmaster, author, and researcher at PrintNPractice.com.
-She has created elementary school practice exercises using digital interactive worksheets.
-Printable and perfect for today's teachers, tutors, homeschoolers, and students!
+She has created elementary school practice exercises using printable or digital interactive worksheets.
+Perfect for today's teachers, tutors, homeschoolers, and students!

 Be encouraged to stay in touch!
 Join my free newsletter....